BoboSchlonz/HoleInTheHeadBobo/README.md

 ### Transcoding No. 3

 #### Poster
-Showing the variety of possibilities to mind-expansion through a personality-type-style poster
+Showing the variety of possibilities to mind-expansion through a personality-test-style poster

 #### Tools
 Indesign, Illustrator